 Anti-Money Laundering Laws and Regulations in Canada

 Canada has two primary laws for preventing money laundering and terrorist financing.
-The Criminal Code and the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) play an active role in Canada's AML regime.
+The Criminal Code and the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) play an active role in Canada's Anti Money Laundering regime.
 The Criminal Code's obligations cover all individuals and businesses.
 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) include the institutions under obligation.
 These businesses combat money laundering and related crimes by closely collaborating with government partners in public-private partnerships.
 Financial institutions, credit companies, insurance companies, casinos, and real estate brokers in Canada must comply with these AML laws.

 Some obligations of these organizations in accordance with PCMLTA are as follows: